 On 5th August India moved off the UK Red list.
-Some were taken by surprise by the announcement given the terrible period the country went through in late March and April as the Delta variant spread at pace following mass political gatherings and Kumbh Mela festival.
+Some were taken by surprise by the announcement given the terrible period the country went through in late March and April 2021 as the Delta variant spread at pace following mass political gatherings and Kumbh Mela festival.
 Cases have risen to high levels again with the Omicron variant but as in the UK, the situation seems to be less devastating than previous waves.

-India will be opening its borders for quarantine-free travel in November.
-There may still be a little way to go before ETG deems the whole country “Travel Ready” but we believe certain regions could be ready quite soon.
+India has opened it’s borders but rules are still quite restrictive.
+There may still be a little way to go before ETG deems the whole country “Travel Ready” but we believe certain regions could be ready soon.
 These positive developments should give confidence to those keen to travel to the subcontinent and planning can commence.